The IAQG (International Aerospace Quality Group), continues to tweak the rules for

 levels of sealing, sealing methods, handling times, curing rates, storage and validation requirements and sealant classes.
 Online

-video presentation, 82 page student guide in .pdf format, and a test of 32 questions (true/false and multiple choice).
+video presentation, a student guide in .pdf format, and a test of 32 questions (true/false and multiple choice).
 Time

 allotment: 1 hour.
 (Note: Crucial Knowledge also offers an instructor lead 8-hour certification course.)